antonfirsov/docs/2017/02-Feb/week4/docker.md

 At [DockerCon 2017](http://2017.dockercon.com/), there was **much excitement** around a tool designed for migrating Windows VMs to containers called [Image2Docker](https://github.com/docker/communitytools-image2docker-win).
 This tool is maintained by Docker on GitHub.

-The Image2Docker Powershell module can be used with VHD, VHDX, or WIM image files and generate a high fidelity `Dockerfile` that builds a Docker image.
+The Image2Docker PowerShell module can be used with VHD, VHDX, or WIM image files and generate a high fidelity `Dockerfile` that builds a Docker image.
 The premise is that this tool will help you build a Docker image that is the same as your VHD but provides the benefits of Docker.
 This tool won't build the prettiest `Dockerfile` but it is a fantastic starting place for folks eager to migrate their .NET Framework applications to containers!

 You can view the [Image2Docker DockerCon talk](https://www.youtube.com/watch?v=YVfiK72Il5A) or read Docker's [Convert ASP.NET Web Servers To Docker with ImageDocker](https://blog.docker.com/2016/12/convert-asp-net-web-servers-docker-image2docker/) to learn more.